akifejaz/Semester-Projects/ECG Signal Analysis/ReadMe.md

 ### Results:

 The final goal was to find bpm (beats per minute) and it is in somehow integer value.
 The same formula is used to calculate bpm after R-Wave as given in “Methodology” section.
-We have tested some signals with both the methods Threshold & Correlation and the results are similar but Correlation Method overall gives better and accurate results then Threshold method.
+We have tested some signals with both the methods Threshold & Correlation and the results are similar but Correlation Method overall gives better and accurate results then Threshold method!!